canonical/pvcviewer-operator/CONTRIBUTING.md

     _⚠️ dependencies for the charm itself are also defined as dependencies of a dedicated group called `charm`, specifically below `[tool.poetry.group.charm.dependencies]`, and not as project dependencies below `[project.dependencies]` or `[tool.poetry.dependencies]` ⚠️_

+2. then:
+    - either run `tox -e update-requirements` to update not only the lock file but also the exported `requirements.txt`-like charm dependencies used by `charmcraft`
-2. then run `poetry lock --regenerate` to update your lock file
+    - or run `poetry lock --regenerate` to only update the lock file

 3. optionally, if you also want to update your local environment for running Python commands/scripts, see [Running Python Environments](#running-python-environments) below